junxit/us-congress-bills-113/metadata.md

 - 2013-09-18 — Considered as unfinished business. (consideration: CR H5606)
 - 2013-09-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 22 (Roll no. 465). (text: CR 9/17/2013 H5564-5565)
 - 2013-09-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 22 (Roll no. 465).(text: CR 9/17/2013 H5564-5565)
+- 2013-09-19 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.